remigermain/advanced-cli/README.md

 // Params
 {
-    type: Number | Boolean | String, // the arguments type, is convert to it default?: boolean | number | string,// if is not have arguments,it get the default value validator?: (value: string, params: any[]) // pass the value in funciton, and do complex validation on it }
+    type?: Number | Boolean | String, // the arguments type, is convert to it default?: boolean | number | string,// if is not have arguments,it get the default value validator?: (value: string, params: any[]) // pass the value in funciton, and do complex validation on it
+    // you need to set type or validator, no both
+}

 // Arguments